sagemath/trac_to_gh/Issue 4942.md

 # Issue 4942: find_root() is broken when interval borders cannot be evaluated

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4942

 Original creator: mabshoff